ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 -   We can provide evidence about decisions.
 -   We understand the information held, and where to find it.
--   We can transfer records to the National Archives.
+-   We can transfer records to The National Archives.

 Always store MoJ information in MoJ systems.
 If you use a tool for work tasks, make sure the key information is stored in an appropriate MoJ system.
 Guidance on what you must keep is available on the Intranet [here](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/keeping-deleting-disclosing-info/).
 At regular and convenient intervals, transfer the information to an appropriate MoJ system.
 Do the same when you finish the work.
 Don't forget to remove any redundant information from a tool by clearing or deleting data if it has been preserved in an MoJ system.